legacy-roboime/ssl-vision/README.md

 cmake .. -i #for interactive mode
 ```

+On Windows it's possible to use:

+``make_vcproj``

+that script will call cmake-gui.

-On Mac and Windows it may be easier to use cmake-gui, choosing
+Also on Mac and Windows one can also use cmake-gui directly, choosing
 the project root as the source directory, and build folder as
 build directory.